seeniforu/Java-Automation-Framework/README.md

 # Automation-Framework
-Creating My own Framework for Automation.
+Creating My own Framework for a Quick Start in Automation with any Working Website.

 ## Vision For this Project